intltechventures/Consulting.Project.Tools/Wisdom/RulesOfMeeks.md

   * Developer says they're done?
 Show me the results of the automated unit tests.
   * Vendor claims they can do [x]?
 Gonna need a demo, proof-of-concept, talk to one of their customers.
   * Job applicant claims they've done [z]?
 Always check their references.
+* "We're not going to shut the project down" - they did, two weeks later
+* "We're pre-IPO" - they had no intention of going IPO
+* "We've sent the payment" - they didn't
+* "We have a plan" - nope, nada, zip, butkus
+* "What could you do with $20M?" - they wre broke and not profitable
+* "We're growing" - they laid off 50% of the division
 * A kinder gentle version of this rule might be "Inspect what you expect"
 * Also see Jethro Leroy Gibb, NCIS, Rule #3